creativesands/streamjam/README.md

 ### Project Structure

-The following is the file structure created by `streamjam create` when creating a new project.
+The following is the file structure created by `streamjam create` when making a new project.

 ```text
 project_home/